davekinkead/thesis/chapters/02-authority-and-justification/chapter.md

   - conclusion: Legitimate authority requires subjects to believe they have obligations to obey for they right reasons.

-- what does it mean for it to be justified
+## Justification

+  - The language of justification is problematic.

+  - Simmons: justification vs legitimisation

+  - Cohen: Justification vs vindication

+  - Daggar: establishment vs application of power

+  - Rawls: Public justification.
+Legitimacy vs justice.

-  - trichotomy of justification, vindication, rationalisation
+  - My trichotomy of justification, vindication, rationalisation.

   - epistemic requirements of justification

+  - epistemic warrant

-  - hypothetical entailment of obedience
+  - the entailment requirement

-  - evidence to support premises
+  - the evidentiary requirement

+  - integrate into trichotomy

   - how I will use this.
-  - integrate into trichotomy

-What is needed: an account that establishes the legitimate authority of the state plus evidence that warrants this has in fact occurred.
+  - What is needed: an account that establishes the legitimate authority of the state plus evidence that warrants this has in fact occurred.

 ---